Why Wear Braces?

 Have you ever met someone who hides their smile?
 Orthodontics can change that with a beautiful smile that builds self-confidence.

-Being educated about the orthodontic problem you or your child may have is the first step to correcting it.
+Being educated about the orthodontic problem that you or your child may have is the first step in correcting it.
 Orthodontic treatment performed by Dr. Dovorany can improve both the functionality of your bite and the appearance of your smile.

 Below are some examples of the most common orthodontic problems.

 Upper Front Teeth Protrusion

 The appearance and function of your teeth are impacted by this type of bite.
 It is characterized by the upper teeth extending too far forward or the lower teeth not extending far enough forward.

 The upper front teeth extend out over the lower front teeth, sometimes causing the lower front teeth to bite into the roof of the mouth.